PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 # Protecting a Mine's Area - Required for all Mine Areas

+*This kind of a region is partially supported.
+It is used to physically prevent a player from entering an a mine's area.**

 **Purpose:** To keep out all non-members from a mining area.
 The mining area, as in this context, is the area that immediately surrounds a mine, and generally non-members should not have access to it.